 William’s Den co-creator Tor Carver spoke passionately about her own childhood memories of ice cream and the careful development of their ice cream range, and it’s clear that quality and provenance of their food offering is integral to the overall Den experience.
-All of their ice cream is made on site using locally sourced milk and cream brought in from St Quintin’s Creamery in East Yorkshire.
-It may have been easier to buy in ice cream from another local producer; but Tor explained that the William’s Den ethos is that they strive to make as much of their food as possible from scratch, and to know exactly where their ingredients are coming from.
+All of their ice creams is made on-site using locally sourced milk and cream brought in from St Quintin’s Creamery in East Yorkshire.
+It may have been easier to buy in ice cream from another local producer, but Tor explained that the William’s Den ethos is that they strive to make as much of their food as possible from scratch and to know exactly where their ingredients are coming from.
 As she explained – food memories are such an important part of childhood and they’re keen to get it right for their customers.

 We sampled two flavours – Strawberry for Wilf and Coffee for me (parents of sleep-allergic toddlers will know that you get your coffee fix however you can!).
 The ice creams were deliciously creamy and good natural flavours – it certainly got the toddler seal of approval from Wilf, who declared it “yummy” and demolished it quickly, barely pausing for breath.